Child Custody & Parenting Time

-Joint legal custody means that decisions regarding children’s education, health, religion and other major issues are made together with both parents involved.
+Joint legal custody means that both parents make decisions regarding children’s education, health, religion and other major issues together.
+A divorced family can have joint legal custody, with one parent retaining primary physical custody of the children.

-Joint legal custody encourages communication between parents and respecting the rights of both parents to have a say on important matters.
-For joint legal custody to work, both parents must maintain excellent communication post-divorce.
+Joint legal custody encourages communication between parents and respects the rights of both parents to have a say on important matters.
+For joint legal custody to work, divorced parents must maintain good communication.